wapmorgan/UnifiedArchive/docs/Usage.md

     // Add a catalog with all contents with full paths
     $archive->add('/var/log/');

-    // To add one file (will be stored as one file "syslog")
+    // To add one file (will be stored as one file "/var/log/syslog")
     $archive->add('/var/log/syslog');

     // To add some files or catalogs (all catalogs structure in paths will be kept)